paapaabdullahm/php-fpm/README.md

         }
     }
     ```

+&nbsp;
 > Notice we've substituted the service name `my-app` for the `fastcgi_pass` directive above.
 Make sure you are using the same name inside the compose file you created previously.

 - Step 8: Open your /etc/hosts file and append `my-app.dev` to it as follows